All Episodes

 We're still in the primary stages of this.

-This is the Democrat candidate, Alexei Gianulas.
+This is the Democrat candidate, Alexei Giannoulis.

-This is from Investors.com, Investors Business Daily.
+This is from investors.com, Investors Business Daily.

-But no, he doesn't, because in Chicago, everybody expects a Democrat to be corrupt.
+But, no, he doesn't, because in Chicago, everybody expects a Democrat to be corrupt.

-Now listen to this.
+Now, listen to this.

-Awena Kagan has an extremely sparse paper trail for a Supreme Court nominee, even by recent standards.
+Elena Kagan has an extremely sparse paper trail for a Supreme Court nominee, even by recent standards.

 She reputedly has signaled sympathy to environmental laws and regulation, but with so little to go on, her personal actions offer obscure and conflicting clues.